The Cult: Ceremony and the lawsuit (1991–1993)

-In 1991, Astbury and Duffy were writing again for their next album.
-During the demo recordings, Todd Hoffman and James Kottak played bass and drums, respectively.
-During the actual album recording sessions, Curry was recruited again to play drums, with Charley Drayton on bass, and various other performers.
+By 1991, Astbury and Duffy were writing again for their next studio album.
+During the demo recordings, Todd Hoffman and James Kottak played bass guitar and drums, respectively.
+During the actual album recording sessions, Curry was recruited again to play drums, with Charley Drayton on bass guitar, and various other performers.
 Astbury and Duffy's working relationship had disintegrated by that time, with the two men reportedly rarely even being in the studio together during recording.
-The resulting album Ceremony was released to mixed responses.
-The album climbed to US No. 34, but sales were not as impressive as the previous three records, only selling around one million copies worldwide.
+The resulting studio album Ceremony was released in September 1991 to mixed responses.
+The album climbed to US No. 34, but sales were not as impressive as the previous three studio albums, only selling around one million copies worldwide.
 Only two official singles were released from the record: "Wild Hearted Son" (UK No. 34, Canada No. 41) and "Heart of Soul" (UK No. 50), although "White" was released as a single only in Canada, "Sweet Salvation" was released as a single (as "Dulce Salvación") in Argentina in 1992, and the title track "Ceremony" was released in Spain.

 The Cult's Ceremonial Stomp tour went through Europe in 1991 and North America in 1992.
 In 1991 the Cult played a show at the Marquee Club in London, which was recorded and released in February 1993, packaged with some vinyl UK copies of their first greatest hits release.
 Only a handful of CD copies of it were ever manufactured originally, however it was subsequently reissued on CD in 1999.
 An incomplete bootleg video of this show is also in circulation.